msfrt/PiLogger/web/README.md

 ### USER_10 Message
 I.e., set the left and right fan, water pump, and brake overrides.
-By being enabled, the USER_10 message at the set values is sent over the period indicated by the input box (in ms).
+By being enabled, the USER_10 message at the set values is sent over the period provided in the input box (defaulted at 1000 ms).
 Modify the values concurrently by dragging the sliders to the desired ones.

-### Specifications
+#### Note
 The values sent by the message change synchronously as the slider values are updated, even while sending is enabled.
 Nonetheless, the period over which the message is sent will not update if it's changed while sending is enabled.